 The amount of fees charged by the Group's auditors in respect of their audit services and non-audit services is disclosed in Note 23 to the consolidated financial statements.
+The non-audit services are related to tax services.
 The Audit Committee is responsible for reviewing the remuneration and terms of engagement of the external auditors and for making recommendation to the Board regarding any non-audit services to be provided to the Group by the external auditors.